top of page

 Choosing the right support can feel overwhelming.
 You are not expected to decide alone.

-All pathways at This Is NeuroLearning are recommended following assessment or clinical screening.
+All pathways at This Is NeuroLearning are recommended following assessment, screening or a detailed discussion of your parental concerns.
 Each child’s profile is carefully reviewed before a structured pathway is advised.

 Below is a general guide to help you understand how recommendations are made.